matallen/acceptance-brms6-quickstart/README.md

 mvn clean install -DskipTests
 ```

-* Install the "business-central" BPM Suite webapp into your local m2 repo because it's not available in a public repo
+* Install the "business-central" BPM Suite webapp into your local m2 repository because it's not available in a public repo

 ```
-./install/maven-install-business-central-only.sh <your downloaded distro from the Red Hat Portal>
+./install/maven-install-business-central-only.sh jboss-bpms-6.0.3.GA-redhat-1-deployable-generic.zip
 ```